eIRB is Now Available

 What's New at the IRB?

-On March 12 at 12:00 pm (Noon), the Emory IRB will deliver a concise webinar to provide guidance on screening procedures, specifically which activities are covered under a partial HIPAA waiver and which are not.
+On April 9 at 12:00 pm (Noon), the Emory IRB will deliver a concise webinar to highlight what sort of information should be included at continuing reviews, such as reports, summaries, and other documentation.
 The presentation will be about 20-30 minutes long with a live question and answer session afterwards.
 A link to the live webinar, as well as recordings of each webinar, are available on the Webinars page.

 Condensed Meeting Schedules Nov-Jan